We found 5 internists who accept Coventry Silver HMO near Akron, OH.

-Dr. Brian Harte is an internist in Cleveland, OH and Akron, OH.
-He is an in-network provider for Coventry, Coventry Bronze, and Coventry Silver, in addition to other insurance carriers.
-He attended the University of Pennsylvania School of Medicine and subsequently trained at a hospital affiliated with the University of California, San Francisco (UCSF) for residency.
-Dr. Harte has received professional recognition including the following: Fellowship, American College of Physicians.
-His hospital/clinic affiliations include Hillcrest Hospital and Cleveland Clinic Main Campus.
+Dr. Brian Harte specializes in general internal medicine and practices in Cleveland, OH and Akron, OH.
+His professional affiliations include Hillcrest Hospital and Cleveland Clinic Main Campus.
+He is an in-network provider for several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver.
+Dr. Harte is a graduate of the University of Pennsylvania School of Medicine.
+Dr. Harte trained at a hospital affiliated with the University of California, San Francisco (UCSF) for residency.
+He has received professional recognition including the following: Fellowship, American College of Physicians.

-Dr. Titus Sheers is a general internist.
+Dr. Titus Sheers specializes in general internal medicine and practices in Akron, OH.
 He is professionally affiliated with Akron Children's Hospital.
-He accepts Coventry, Coventry Bronze, Coventry Silver, and more.
-Dr. Sheers attended medical school at the University of Washington School of Medicine.
-His training includes residency programs at Summa Akron City Hospital and Akron Children's Hospital.
-Distinctions awarded to Dr. Sheers include: Best Doctor Best Doctor Best Doctor and Best Doctors.
+Dr. Sheers accepts Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
+He graduated from the University of Washington School of Medicine and then he performed his residency at Summa Akron City Hospital and Akron Children's Hospital.
+His distinctions include: Best Doctor Best Doctor Best Doctor and Best Doctors.

-Dr. William Zafirau's medical specialty is general internal medicine and geriatrics (elderly care).
-His areas of clinical interest consist of hospice (end-of-life care), parkinson's disease, and aging.
+Dr. William Zafirau's areas of specialization are general internal medicine and geriatrics (elderly care); he sees patients in Akron, OH and Independence, OH.
+In his practice, he is particularly interested in hospice (end-of-life care), parkinson's disease, and aging.
 Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Zafirau honors.
-After completing medical school at Ohio State University College of Medicine, he performed his residency at Summa Health System.
-Dr. Zafirau is professionally affiliated with Cleveland Clinic.
+Dr. Zafirau obtained his medical school training at Ohio State University College of Medicine and performed his residency at Summa Health System.
+He is affiliated with Cleveland Clinic.

 Clinical interests: Parkinson's Disease, Dementia, Chronic Illness, Hospice, Aging, Osteoarthritis, Alzheimer's Disease